Bartallama3D/website/_products/12-tesla-escort-max-360-mkii.md

   - point: Non-Permanent Installation, rubber bumper prevents movement and enables easy removal for storage
   - point: Integrated cable clips for clean cable management down the back of your screen
   - point: Printed from high temperature ABS for Dashboard temps up to 160F (MAX 212F)
+  - point: Radar holder can be rotated 30 degrees in either direction.
   - point: Simple and quick assembly
 special_order: false
 customizeable: true